Snowfork/snowbridge/relayer/README.md

 ## Configuration

 Note: For local development and testing, we use our E2E test stack described [here](../test/README.md).
-It automatically generates a suitable configuration for testing.
+It automatically generates suitable relayer configurations for testing.

 For an example configuration, please consult the [setup script](https://github.com/Snowfork/snowbridge/blob/main/test/scripts/start-services.sh) for our local development stack.
 Specifically the `start_relayer` bash function.